TheTrashmanDC/thetrashmandc.github.io/_posts/2022-07-05-playstation-failed-transactions.markdown

 Sure enough, both attempted transactions went through fine on the Console.

 So if you're struggling to try to purchase any games, or add funds, to your Playstation account, try it on the console instead of on the web.

+Doing some request/response inspection, TM was able to determine that for some reason Playstation was declining the web transactions for failing some fraud checks.
+The question is why?
+The cards are TMs, have been used before, hell even PayPal was failing the same.

 Why would you ever expect the web to work?
 (FYI Playstation's website sucks)